privacysandbox/protected-auction-services-docs/key_value_user_defined_functions.md

     *   Do you need multiple versions of UDFs to co-exist?
 What is the use case?

-3. Write your UDF and test it out by following the [steps below](#running-the-kv-server-with-a-udf) once the implementation is available.
+3. Write your UDF and test it out by following the [steps below](#running-the-kv-server-with-a-udf).

-    The key/value service repo will also include a tool to check the compatibility of UDFs without having to spin up a K/V server.
+    The key/value service repo also includes a tool to check the compatibility of UDFs without having to spin up a K/V server (see [testing section of the UDF guide](https://github.com/privacysandbox/fledge-key-value-service/blob/main/docs/generating_udf_files.md#3-test-the-udf-delta-file)).
     Note that the UDF feature does not yet include trust model enforcements.
 However, the principles are outlined in the [trust model explainer](https://github.com/privacysandbox/fledge-docs/blob/main/key_value_service_trust_model.md#design-principles) and should be followed to ensure compatibility with the final implementation.

 ## Running the K/V server with a UDF